codeinthehole/til/posts/how-to-use-xargs-with-printf.md

 hello world
 ```

 It's useful for building strings from streams of data.
-Today's usecase was
+Today's use case was
 building a pastable Python snippet from a JSON file containing object IDs:

 ```bash